SvenVw/fdm/.changeset/clever-buses-enjoy.md

 "@svenvw/fdm-core": patch
 ---

 Add `a_n_rt` as property of soil analysis.
-It represents the total nitrogen content (mg N / kg) to reported on a soil analysis
+It represents the total nitrogen content (mg N / kg) as reported on a soil analysis